InnissShanice31/Portfolio/README.md

 ## Work Experience
 Administrative Coordinator at WeSalute (Apr 2021 - Present)
-- Collected, analyzde, and visualized data from various sources to identify trends and inform strategic decisions.
+- Collected, analyzed, and visualized data from various sources to identify trends and inform strategic decisions.
 - Developed and implemented data-driven process improvements, resulting in a 30% reduction in chargeback response time.
 - Generated comprehensive financial reports, including accounts receivable & chargeback rates, ensuring accuracy and completeness.
 - Leveraged data insights to identify and address potential challenges, contributing to improved project outcomes.